9pingg/CO-Assignment/README.md

 # CO M21 Assignment
-Starter repository for Computer Organization, Monsoon 2021 semester, assignment at IIITD
+ repository for Computer Organization, Monsoon 2021 semester, assignment at IIITD

 ## Adding code
 * Add the assembler code in the `Simple-Assembler` directory.
 Add the commands to execute the assembler in `Simple-Assembler/run`.